qial/vjspout/README.md

 - Spout2 - http://spout.zeal.co/

 #### Recommended
-- Winamp & MilkDrop2 w/Spout
+- Winamp & MilkDrop2 w/Spout (modified milkdrop plugin is in the Spout2 installation)
-- Resolume Avenue or VJ software to combine the two.
+- Resolume Avenue or other VJ software to combine the two.

 # Instructions
 To run in processing, create a folder called "code" and copy into it the